neo4j/mcp/README.md

 in a text editor.
 Make sure to create the file if it doesn’t exist.

-You’ll then add the `neo4j-mcp` MCP in the mcpServers key:
+You'll then add the `neo4j-mcp` MCP in the mcpServers key:

 ```json
 {